 Within a landscape of loss14th April 2013

 It’s been quiet on here since last February and part of the cause has been a life event.
 Within the last few weeks, my aged mother passed away after a short illness.
 There were other underlying medical problems too so we couldn’t expect the increasingly frail lady to be around forever.
 Yet, she went quicker than we would have grown to expect.
 In fact, it was my father who was of greater concern with his nearly dying on us at the start of January.
 Miraculously, he came from that but still needs round the clock nursing care.
-That has placed him in a nursing home and it’s not something that he is accepting easily; ever so often, we have the pain of him inventing schemes to get away from there and it’s very far from being a bad example of the breed.
+That has placed him in a nursing home and it’s not something that he is accepting easily; every so often, we have the pain of him inventing schemes to get away from there and it’s very far from being a bad example of the breed.
 Loneliness, grief and perhaps a certain amount of homesickness may be behind his ever more desperate and worrying suggestions.
 He cannot live as he did before so it would be great to see him settle where he is.

-It’s at times like these that a good natter with a friend can mean so much, especially someone who intimately knows a little of situation that is being faced.
-Also, there’s trotting through countryside.
+It’s at times like these that a good natter with a friend can mean so much, especially someone who intimately knows a little of the situation that is being faced.
+Also, there’s trotting through the countryside.
 Most of these are short strolls in nearby parks in Wilmslow and Macclesfield.
 There is something about purposeful striding that gets stress out of your system (much better than taking it out on someone else anytime) while also allowing a bit of head clearing thinking.
 Amusing encounters with other folk’s dogs lift the spirit too.

 There was a longer trot in the sunshine of last Saturday from Hayfield to Glossop via Coldwell Clough, Kinder Reservoir, William Clough and Doctor’s Gate.
 It was the prospect of going through a less peopled countryside that was the cause of drawing me there.
-There wasn’t complete desertion though even if there was more than plenty of space for everyone.
-It granted me the long episodes of solitude that allowed for gazing upon the surrounding moorland and dealing with any unevenness in the terrain; the Doctor’s Gate footpath was a little tricky due to subsidence and areas of banked snow but most of my course was less taxing than this, even those snow banks I found higher up William Clough.
+There wasn’t complete desertion though, even if there was more than plenty of space for everyone.
+It granted me the long episodes of solitude that allowed for gazing upon the surrounding moorland and dealing with any unevenness in the terrain; the Doctor’s Gate footpath was a little tricky due to subsidence and areas of banked snow, but most of my course was less taxing than this, even those snow banks I found higher up William Clough.
 Mostly, I wasn’t concentrating much on where my legs needed to travel and more on enjoying the experience of being out and about, of feeling that not all life comes to a stop when a loved one is lost.

 It is from my parents that I got the hill country bug that has been the cause of so many excursions.
-Times may be trying now but they also may be cause of my getting out and about more too.
-In times past, it may have caused some conflicts of its own but the head clearing properties of a good walk are more than apt right now.
+Times may be trying now but they also may be the cause of my getting out and about more too.
+In times past, it may have caused some conflicts of its own, but the head clearing properties of a good walk are more than apt right now.